FernandooMarinn/Extra_hours_bot/README.md

 ## Features
-Calculate your pay for a day
+-Calculate your pay for a day

-Start and stop your working hours
+-Start and stop your working hours

-Keep track of your overtime hours at the end of the month Get a summary of your overtime hours and pay for the month
+-Keep track of your overtime hours at the end of the month

+-Get a summary of your overtime hours and pay for the month